Skip to main content

 - Conference Dinner

-Buffet dinner at COSMO, Newgate St, with all in-person attendees.
+Buffet dinner at Varsity on campus, followed by post-dinner social with all in-person attendees.

 - More Lightning Talks